reedhedges/AMRISim/BUILD.md

 packages as follows:
     apt install libgtk2.0-dev automake autoconf libtool make g++

-Follow the instructions from ROS to install ROS melodic.
-ROS melodic is expected to be installed in /opt/ros/melodic.
+Follow the instructions from ROS1 to install ROS1 melodic.
+ROS1 melodic is expected to be installed in /opt/ros/melodic.

-The ROS environment must be setup before building:
+The ROS1 environment must be setup before building:

     . /opt/ros/melodic/setup.bash